 7. Prepare good answers about your strengths and weaknesses.

 Use the job description as your guide, finding your strengths among their needs.
 The answer about a weakness is best dealt with by using one that you have improved on and turned into a strength, or one that is not essential to the job.
 Avoid cliches, such as “I am a workaholic.”
 (Read Smart Answers to Interview Questions, which includes the greatest weakness and greatest strength questions, and many more.)

 This may seem obvious, but when you are nervous, you may seem shifty and untrustworthy, and forget to smile.
 A lot of people do not naturally smile in conversations, and you should know if you are one of them.
-Practice mock video or Skype interviews, making a conscious effort to smile and connect.
+Practice with mock interviews via Zoom or Skype, making a conscious effort to smile and connect.
 Use a mirror during your rehearsals.
 Grab a friend or family member to help, if possible!

 One or two days before the interview, drive to the location at the same time of day, taking note of traffic and where to park.
 It is unwise to trust a GPS or Google Maps alone and take a chance on being late.
 Have a backup set of directions printed on paper if you are relying on electronic directions.
 If at all possible, allow extra time for problems such as a flat tire, etc. You really want the job, right?

 10. Find ways to relax before the interview.